Delivery time appr. 3-7 workdays

 The soil used to be rich in magnesium.
 The formation of glaciers during the Ice Age, however, washed out large parts of the metals and minerals found in the soil.
 Intensive agriculture and monocultures did the rest to reduce the concentrations of precious trace elements in the soil.

 In addition, many magnesium-containing foods such as nuts and dried fruits are expensive.
 And in most cereal products, the husk of the grain is removed.
 But it is precisely this that contains the most magnesium.

 In addition, part of the magnesium that we ingest through food is lost because the bioavailability of digestion is not optimal.
-In colloidal form, magnesium can be almost completely absorbed by the body, it has a high bioavailability.

-Ideally, colloidal magnesium should be taken together with vitamin D, because these two strengthen each other in their effect.
+Ideally, magnesium should be taken together with vitamin D, because these two strengthen each other in their effect.

 Magnesium in the body

 Magnesium is a vital substance for humans and animals alike.
 The human body contains 20 to 28 g of it.
 About 60% of it is stored in the skeleton.
 Around 40% are found in soft tissue (including the skeletal and heart muscles, liver, intestines, thyroid gland and kidneys).
 The daily requirement of an adult is about 300-400mg.

 Magnesium gives our muscles power AND has the task to relax them - as a counterpart to calcium.
 In the muscles, the magnesium content is seven times as high as that of calcium.